• Skip to primary navigation

 1. Preheat the oven to 425˚F (220˚C).

-2. Scrub the potatoes and cut them into chucks.
+2. Scrub the potatoes clean and cut them into about 1-inch cubes.

-3. Add the potatoes to a silicone mat and toss them with the seasonings.
-Cook the potatoes for 35 minutes, stirring halfway through.
+3. Add the potatoes to a silicone mat or parchment paper lined baking tray for oil-free cooking and toss them with the seasonings.
+Otherwise, toss with oil and seasonings.
+Cook the potatoes for 30-35 minutes.

-7. If there are large chucks of tofu in the pan, break them apart with your spatula.
+5. Crumble in the drained tofu (break it apart with your hands as you add it to the pan).
+If there are large chunks of tofu in the pan, break them apart with your spatula.

-9. Then mix in the roasted chile peppers.
+7. Then mix in the roasted chile peppers and nutritional yeast (if using).

-10. Cook for about 12 minutes or until the liquid from the tofu has evaporated and everything is warmed up.
+8. Cook until the liquid from the tofu has evaporated and everything is warmed through, stirring occasionally.

-11. When the potatoes are done add them to the pan and stir to combine.
+9. When the potatoes are done, add them to the pan and stir to combine.

 Notes